ZisisPolychronidis/zhub-api/README.md

 Step 1.
 Install [Node.js](nodejs.org) on your computer.

 Step 2.
-Download the source code and put the folder somewhere in your computer.
+Create a folder somewhere in your computer.

 Step 3.
 Open a terminal of your choice and go the path of your folder.